Chiang Kai-shek: Rule

 Authority within the Nationalist government ultimately lay with Chiang.
 All major policy changes on military, diplomatic, or economic issues required his approval.
 According to historian Odd Arne Westad, "no other leader within the [KMT] had the authority to force through even the simplest decisions.
 The practical power of high-ranking officials like ministers or the head of the Executive Yuan was more closely tied to their relationship with Chiang than with the formal authority of their position".
 Chiang created multiple layers of power in his administration which he sometimes played off against each other to prevent individuals or cliques from gathering power that could oppose his authority.

 Contrary to the critique that Chiang was highly corrupt, he was not involved in corruption himself.
 However his wife, Soong Mei-ling, ignored her family's involvement in corruption.
 The Soong family embezzled $20 million in the course of the 1930s and the 1940s when the Nationalist government's revenues were less than $30 million per year.
 The Soong family's eldest son, T.V.
 Soong, was the Chinese premier and finance minister, and the eldest daughter, Soong Ai-ling, was the wife of Kung Hsiang-hsi, the wealthiest man in China.
 The second daughter, Soong Ching-ling, was the wife of Sun Yat-sen, China's founding father.
 The youngest daughter, Soong Mei-ling, married Chiang in 1927, and following the marriage, both families became intimately connected, which created the "Soong dynasty" and the "Four Families".
 However, Soong was also credited for her campaign for women's rights in China, including her attempts to improve the education, culture, and social benefits of Chinese women.
 Critics have said that the "Four Families" monopolized the regime and looted it.
 The US sent considerable aid to the Nationalist government but soon realized the widespread corruption.
 Military supplies that were sent appeared on the black market.
 Significant sums of money that had been transmitted through T. V. Soong, China's finance minister, soon disappeared.
 President Truman famously referred to the Nationalist leaders, "They're thieves, every damn one of them."
 He also said, "They stole $750 million out of the billions that we sent to Chiang.
-They stole it, and it's invested in real estate down in São Paolo and some right here in New York."
+They stole it, and it's invested in real estate down in São Paulo and some right here in New York."
 Soong Mei-ling and Soong Ai-ling lived luxurious lifestyles and held millions in property, clothes, art, and jewelry.
 Soong Ai-ling and Soong Mei-ling were also the two richest women in China.
 Despite living a luxurious life for almost her entire life, Soong Mei-ling left only a $120,000 inheritance, and the reason is that according to her niece, that she donated most of her wealth when she was still alive.